mbi/haystack-static-pages/README.rst

-                          that may not necessarily be known for placing in settings.py -u URLS, --urls=URLS      This allows the user to include additional actual urls that may not necessarily be known for placing in settings.py
+                          that may not necessarily be known for placing in settings.py -u URLS, --urls=URLS      This allows the user to include additional actual urls that may not necessarily be known for placing in settings.py -s, --strip=True               Strip tags from the fetched HTML, and only keeps the text content Can also be set by specifying HAYSTACK_STATIC_PAGES_STRIP_HTML=True in your ``settings.py``